 You can buckle this into the middle space so it doesn’t go sliding around.
 The front net pockets are perfect for holding their masks when not in use.

 Car Seat Tray or Lap Desk

 I haven’t used an organizer tray that attaches to the car seat like this one, but some people swear by them.
 I can see this being more useful for a single child.
 The advantage is it is both an organizer and a desk all in one.

 We got the kids these awesome lap desks from LapGear instead of a full-on attached tray- they love them.
-They are great for using on the couch as well as in the car and give them a flat surface to use when drawing, writing, or using an iPad.
+They are great for using on the couch as well as in the car and give kids a flat surface to use when drawing, writing, or even using an iPad.

 We got the “Lil’Kids” version, which holds an 11.6″ laptop, you can also get the “Kids” version which is larger and holds up to a 15″ laptop.

 These go right over the arms of their car seats- they work on both the forward-facing toddler seat and the high-back booster seat.